When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 For the price, the electric motor and battery perform well.
 The 265Wh (36v 7.8Ah) battery should give the rider a potential range of around 15 miles (25 km) this will depend on the rider’s weight and the amount of power used.

 The Niubility N1 uses a brushless 250w front hub motor which works very well indeed.
 Power delivery is very smooth from the almost silent motor, and the performance is what you would expect from a motor with this power rating.

-Considering I’m a big lad at just over 6ft and 110kg, the Niubility N1 was quite happy taking me along on a flat (ish) section of country lane at the maximum speed of 15 mph.
+Considering I’m a big lad at just over 6ft and 110kg, the Niubility N1 was quite happy taking me along on a flat (ish) section of the country lane at the maximum speed of 15 mph.
 The only time it started to struggle was on inclines – this was completely expected, as every other scooter I have tried with this type of power output always struggles on hills.
 My teenage daughter rode it up and down my steep driveway without any issues and the scooter quite happily propelled her up the 8-10% gradient without fuss.

-In order to activate the motor, you need to push off with one leg, and then press the throttle.
+To activate the motor, you need to push off with one leg, and then press the throttle.